-Ms. Hollywood is the pro bono chair for the New York Office.
+Ms. Hollywood is the pro bono chair for the New York Office, an advisory board member of the American Antitrust Institute, and vice chair of the American Bar Association Antitrust Law Section Global Private Litigation Committee.
+Ms. Hollywood is also co-chair of the New York State Bar Association Task Force on Racial Injustice and Police Reform.
 She is currently working with KIND (Kids in Need of Defense) to provide pro bono assistance to unaccompanied refugee children seeking Special Immigrant Juvenile Status in the United States.

 In re Air Cargo Shipping Services Antitrust Litigation: Over $1.2 billion in settlements for an alleged global conspiracy to fix surcharges for air cargo shipping services.
 Defendants in the decade-long litigation included many of the world’s largest airlines.